 For practical reasons (ahem, I mean I forgot to cook them), I haven't photographed them with veggies here, but I always love balancing our plate with greens.

 Want to make it even more Swedish?
 Serve with a bit of slightly sour lingonberry jam/sauce!

 Quick mashed potatoes recipe: 450 gr potatoes, 100 gr milk, 5/10 gr of butter (browned), salt.

-Brown your butter then mash the potatoes into the pot, add hot milk, salt and stir.
+Brown your butter then mash the boiled potatoes into the pot, add hot milk, salt and stir until you get no clumps.
 Done!